NVIDIA/Megatron-LM/README.md

 <a id="downloading-checkpoints"></a>
 ## Downloading Checkpoints
-We've provided several pretrained checkpoints for use to evaluate or finetuning downstream tasks.
+We've provided two pretrained checkpoints for use to evaluate or finetuning downstream tasks.
 To access these checkpoints, first please [sign up](https://ngc.nvidia.com/signup) for and [setup](https://ngc.nvidia.com/setup/installers/cli) the NVIDIA GPU Cloud (NGC) Registry CLI.

 The checkpoints can be downloaded with:
 <pre>